California man who died was pinned by police, body cam video shows

-After Mario Gonzalez, 26, became unresponsive, officers used chest compression to try to revive him, the city said in a statement accompanying the footage of the April 19 incident, which was released late on Tuesday.
+After Mario Gonzalez, 26, became unresponsive, officers used chest compression to try to revive him, according to footage of the April 19 incident, which was released late on Tuesday.

 In Alameda, a city of nearly 80,000 people adjacent to Oakland, officers were dispatched to a park to check on Gonzalez after residents in two emergency 911 calls reported a man was loitering and appeared to be talking to himself, according to recordings of the calls released by the city.